-- 1. Tardiness: Respect for yourself and others are shown by being on time for class, laboratory and clinical practice.
-Class begins promptly, including after breaks and dinner.
-You will be considered tardy if you are more than 7 minutes late to class and / or to clinical.
-Late arrival will mean you wait outside the classroom until the faculty member teaching class admits you.
+1. Tardiness: Class begins promptly, including after breaks and dinner.
+You will be considered tardy if you are more than 15 minutes late to class and/or to clinical.
+Students arriving late to class will be allowed entry to the classroom at the next classroom breaktime.
 Students who are late once will be counseled by faculty.
-Students who are consistently late (more than 2 times to class or to clinical practice) will be placed on professional warning.
-You will be considered no call / no show if you are more than 30 minutes late to class and / or clinical practice without communication.
+Students who are late 2 times to class or to clinical practice will be placed on professional warning.
+You will be considered no call/no show if you are more than 30 minutes late to class and/or clinical practice without communication.
+Students arriving more than 30 minutes late to clinical will be sent home and marked as absent.
 A Contract for Improvement will be issued to the student with more than three incidences of tardiness.

-This will result in probationary status.
-Students who are no call / no show (more than once to class or to clinical practice) will be placed on Contract for Improvement.
-A student with two incidents of no call / no show is subject to dismissal.
-Please review the Contract for Improvement policy.
-Inability to correct issues of tardiness may result in dismissal from the Program. - 2.
-Leaving early: Leaving class or clinical before the scheduled time impacts the total hours mandated for successful completion of the Program.
-Leaving class/laboratory or clinical (unless excused by faculty) will be counted as an absence.
-Students must see and speak with the instructor responsible for the class or clinical prior to leaving.
-Students who are leaving early once will be counseled by faculty.
-Students who are consistently leaving early (more than 2 times to class or to clinical practice) will be placed on professional warning.
+- 2. Leaving early: Leaving class, laboratory or clinical will be counted as an absence.
+Students must see and speak with the instructor responsible for the class or clinical prior to leaving and send an email to pnattendance@montytech.net.
+Students who leave early one time will be counseled by faculty.
+Students who leave early 2 times from class or to clinical practice will be placed on professional warning.
 A Contract for Improvement will be issued to the student with more than three incidences of leaving early.
-This will result in probationary status.
-Please review the Contract for Improvement policy.
-Inability to correct issues of leaving early may result in dismissal from the Program.

-3. Reporting absence or tardiness to class.

-The student will contact the Program Manager of the Practical Nursing Program via email for any absence or tardiness prior to 2:30 PM on classroom evenings.

-- Clinical Practice: For an absence or being tardy, the student must notify the clinical faculty AND the Practical Nursing Program office ext.
-5108 one hour prior to the time the student is expected to arrive at the clinical agency.
-Students participating in an observation experience must communicate their tardiness or absence to the designated agency contact and the Practical Nursing Program.
-At the beginning of each clinical rotation, the student will be told how to alert the clinical agency and faculty of their absence or tardiness.
-The student will contact the Practical Nursing Faculty at the designated number and leave an email message with the Program Manager. - Flex to days: Students will be required to flex to a day schedule for a clinical rotation due to the availability of clinical site experiences.
-The practical nurse course schedule and clinical experience is subject to change based upon availability of clinical site and faculty. - Failure to call will result in an unexcused absence: Failure to call in advance to your clinical faculty for a clinical absence and/or tardiness and an email to the Program Manager will result in the NO CALL / NO SHOW policy being enforced and may result in dismissal from the Program.
+Students should remain focused and not begin to gather belongings until faculty dismisses the class or clinical group. - 3.
+Reporting absence or tardiness to class: The student will contact the Practical Nursing Program via email for any absence or tardiness one hour prior to the start of classroom or clinical. - Clinical Practice: For an absence or tardiness, the student must notify the clinical faculty and the Practical Nursing Program at pnattendance@montytech.net one hour prior to the time the student is expected to arrive at the clinical agency. - Flex to days: Students will be required to flex to a day schedule for a clinical rotation due to the availability of clinical site experiences.
+The practical nurse course schedule and clinical experience is subject to change based upon availability of clinical site and faculty.